 Hermits of Mercy of Our Lady of Mount Carmel We are a community of hermit-monks, who live in the modern world, living a life of prayer in the Carmelite tradition and being of service to others through work and praying.
 We live in our own homes / domiciles / hermitages and are self-supporting.
 We dedicate our lives in the service of our Christian brothers and sisters by performing both corporal and spiritual works of mercy.
 For more information, including information on discerning a vocation, please visit the website: www.carmelitesofmercy.com.

 B. Solitary Religious Some are called to live as solitaries, or hermits, consecrating their lives of service by a life of intense prayer.
-For more information on discerning a vocation, please contact our Vocation Director at ICCCVocations@gmail.com.
+For more information on discerning a vocation, please email us at ICCCVocations@gmail.com.

 For additional information about religious life in the ICCC, please read our Canons.